-Each employee shall receive a vacation allowance on his gross wages in accordance with the schedule as set out at the beginning of the appropriate Provincial Appendix, which shall be included in his weekly pay.
+Each employee shall receive a vacation allowance on their gross wages in accordance with the schedule as set out in the appropriate Provincial Appendix, which shall be included in their weekly pay.

 This pay allowance shall be applied to gross wages for all hours worked including: overtime and shift premium; and also to waiting and reporting time per Article 18.00; daily travel time per Article 19.01 (where applicable) and travel time per Article 19.02 (where applicable).